 About 25 percent of bladder cancer can be attributed to the exposure to cancer-causing chemicals or carcinogens in the workplace.
 The chemicals that belong to the Arylamines and Benzidine families are considered the most responsible.
-Arylamines exposure used to be very high in Dye, Rubber, Aluminum, Leather industry workers along with truck drivers and pesticide applicators but most arylamines usage has been reduced in the workplace because of government regulation.
+Arylamines exposure was very high in Dye, Rubber, Aluminum, and Leather industry workers, truck drivers, and pesticide applicators, but most arylamines usage has been reduced in the workplace because of government regulation.

 Radiation therapy for women with cervical cancer have an increased risk of developing bladder cancer.
-Certain drugs are known to result in a high risk factor to developing bladder cancer such as chemotherapy agent cyclophosphamide and the analgesic phenacetin.
+Certain drugs, such as chemotherapy agent cyclophosphamide and the analgesic phenacetin, are known to result in a high-risk factor for developing bladder cancer.
 Repeated or chronic bladder infections may also lead to the type of cancer called squamous cell bladder cancer.
-This type of bladder cancer is very slow growing and as with all cancers, early detection can lead to a higher cure rate.
+This type of bladder cancer is very slow growing, and as with all cancers, early detection can lead to a higher cure rate.

-According to the TNM (tumor, lymph node, and metastases) classification system the cancer stage is classified by the location, size and aggressiveness.
-Recently the TNM staging system has become very popular with the medical industry to describe all types of cancer.
+According to the TNM (tumor, lymph node, and metastases) classification system, the cancer stage is classified by location, size, and aggressiveness.
+Recently the TNM staging system has become very popular in the medical industry to describe all types of cancer.

 Stages of Bladder Cancer

-The TNM staging system is divided into 5 main stages along with several sub stages using the following scale.
+The TNM staging system is divided into five main stages and several sub-stages using the following scale.

 The following symptoms of bladder cancer can also be associated with non-cancerous conditions.
-Nerveless any symptom of a suspicious nature should be always evaluated by a trained urologist.
+A trained urologist should always evaluate nerveless any symptom of a suspicious nature.
 Early detection is critical in the successful outcome of all cancer treatments.

-A medical professional should always be consulted if you have blood in the urine or if the urine becomes cloudy.
-The color of ones urine does give great insight into the internal condition of the urinary track.
+- A medical professional should always be consulted if you have blood in the urine or if the urine becomes cloudy.
+The color of one's urine does give great insight into the internal condition of the urinary tract.

-Urinary frequency, increased frequency in the need to urinate.
-This could also be sign of a bladder infection called cystitis, bladder irritation called interstitial cystitis, or from a kidney stone.
+- Urinary frequency, increased frequency in need to urinate.
+This could also be a sign of a bladder infection called cystitis, bladder irritation called interstitial cystitis, or a kidney stone.

-Urinary urgency just after using the restroom and when you do you only urinate small amounts.
-Could be a bladder infection called cystitis, bladder irritation called interstitial cystitis, or from a kidney stone.
+- Urinary urgency just after using the restroom, and you only urinate small amounts when you do.
+It could be a bladder infection called cystitis; bladder irritation called interstitial cystitis, or a kidney stone.

-Some women report this symptom after childbirth and may be caused from a weakness in the bladder due to childbirth or aging.
-This weakness is called stress incontinence.
-Suggested reading kegel exercises and vaginal weight training.
+Some women report urinary incontinence after childbirth and may be caused from a weakness in the bladder due to childbirth or aging.
+This weakness is called stress incontinence - suggested reading kegel exercises and vaginal weight training.

-Common Vitamins and over the counter products such as Vitamin A, Cranberry Juice, and L-cysteine can help with treating Bladder problems.
+- Common Vitamins and over-the-counter products such as Vitamin A, Cranberry Juice, and L-cysteine can help treat bladder problems.

-Vitamin A deficiency may increase the risk of cancers of the lung, larynx, bladder, esophagus, stomach, colon, rectum and prostate.
+- Vitamin A deficiency may increase the risk of lung, larynx, bladder, esophagus, stomach, colon, rectum, and prostate cancers.

-Cranberry Juice may also help prevent kidney and bladder infections.
-If you are taking COUMADIN then check with your doctor before using cranberry.
+- Cranberry Juice may also help prevent kidney and bladder infections.
+If you are taking COUMADIN, check with your doctor before using cranberry.

-L-cysteine is another immune system stimulant but should always be taken in conjunction with Vitamin C to reduce the risk of developing stone formation in the kidneys and bladder.
+- L-cysteine is another immune system stimulant.
+Still, it should always be taken in conjunction with Vitamin C to reduce the risk of developing stone formation in the kidneys and bladder.

 The following may be used to diagnose the disease:

-The following may also be used to determine if the cancer has spread:
+The following may also be used to determine if cancer has spread: